"Never underestimate the power of a good outfit on a bad day."

 This morning I chose a nice black lace top to wear today, and while it makes me happy (hello, Marie Kondo :-)), I now realize it somehow itches, which surprised me because it never has.
 While I was preparing my breakfast, taking care of my little brother, and setting up my laptop to join this morning`s "London Writers` Salon", I could all along feel the scratch at the side of my stomach, and being mindfully, I noticed my little distration and annoyance.

 This limiting perspective continued after high school until university, where studying was even harder and focus even more pedantic on working restlessly given my studies were funded by a scholarship.
-(My college time ended up in burn-out, but this may be a topic for another blog post.)
 It wasn`t until I moved to Frankfurt, earning my own money, feeling "free" in this new "big" city with its distinct skyline, that I approached the topic around shopping again.
 While I now could spend more money on clothes (I feel we may fall into shopping easily after intense work weeks), I still shopped without a clear understanding of fashion or myself.
 Soon I would buy items that looked nice, but actually didn`t fit my body type or bring my personality to shine.
 That beautiful dress that I don`t fit in yet, but may be important for a special event.
 That blazer for work to have another one and not to always wear the same.
 That pair of heels that no one can walk in, but may look sexy when going out.

 All and more mistakes I have made during my newly gained freedom, without really being aware of it.
 Earning your own money makes you feel you are on top of the world and can now buy anything.
 (Also financial consciousness wasn`t a thing back then or at least not present in that stage of my life.)
 It wasn`t until I met one of my closest friends during a scholarship programme, that something materially would change.
 It was a fun encounter - hundreds of scholarship students had to come on stage for a massive group picture.
 It was crowded, people were looking for a good spot hoping no tall guy would suddenly step in front of them, and arranging their clothes and hairs.
 During this busyness, our eyes met and my friend and I introduced ourselves to each other.
 When I asked her, where she is from, she said "Frankfurt", to which I almost shouted exuberantly, "Oh, I am from Frankfurt, too!"
 We laughed and from this moment on, our friendship has started to unfold.